tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 Simultaneously, the label's network extended across the region: Hong Kong, Taiwan, Tokyo, Singapore.
 They maintained extensive contact with labels elsewhere — 根茎唱片 Genjin Records and Nugget Records in Beijing, 野生唱片 Wild Records in Wuhan, Sweaty & Cramped in Hong Kong — operating less as a competitive scene than as a distributed network of people who cared about similar things.

-The EP circulated.
-Streaming platforms helped.
-People who had never heard of Guangzhou's underground scene found "The Capital of Poland Is Shanghai" and clearly felt something strike them.
-By the time YBS briefly reunited in 2019 — to considerably larger audiences than anything from their original run — the song had become something of an anthem for a generation of southern Chinese indie listeners.
-The band hadn't changed.
-The rest of the world had simply caught up.

 ### The Southern Resonance

 Around the mid-2010s, what had begun as scattered circles of likeminded people across the southern coast began to cohere into something recognisable as a scene — a multi-city network with genuine communication and mutual influence.